Th33-L1ght/Moonflow-Monitor/README.md

 ## Monitoring Your App

-Your application is set up to send feedback and error reports to your Firebase project.
+Your application is set up to send all its data, including user feedback and error reports, to your Firebase project.

-### Viewing User Feedback
+### Viewing Your App's Data (Child Profiles, Feedback, etc.)

-When a user submits feedback via the app, it's stored in your database.
+All of the data for your app—user accounts, child profiles, cycle logs, and user feedback—is stored in your **Firestore Database**.
+Think of it as the master spreadsheet for your application.

 1. In the Firebase Console, navigate to the **Build** section in the left menu.
 2. Click on **Firestore Database**.

-3. Look for a collection named `feedback`.
-All submissions will appear here.
+**Important:** The database will appear empty at first.
+As you use the app, "collections" of data will appear automatically.
+For example, after you add your first child, a `children` collection will be created.
+After you submit feedback, a `feedback` collection will appear.

 ### Viewing Error Reports

-When an error occurs in the app, it is logged as an Analytics event.
+When an error occurs in your app, it is logged to **Firebase Analytics** so you can see if users are having problems.

 1. In the Firebase Console, navigate to the **Release & Monitor** section in the left menu.
-2. Click on **Analytics**, then select **Events**.
+2. Click on **Analytics**, then select the **Events** tab.
 3. Look for an event name called `app_error`.
-Clicking on this will show you details about any errors that have occurred.
-(Note: It can take a few hours for events to appear).
+(Note: It can take a few hours for new events to appear).